-Tuition and fees constitute about 39% of the total budget for in-state students living on campus at public four-year colleges and universities and about 20% of the budget for public two-year college students who pay for off-campus housing.
+Tuition and fees constitute 39% of the total budget for in-state students living on campus at public four-year colleges and universities and 21% of the budget for public two-year college students who pay for off-campus housing.

 SOURCE: The College Board, Annual Survey of Colleges.

 - Student budgets are constructed by institutional financial aid offices.
 These budgets form the basis for determining the total cost of attendance, which can affect the amount of financial aid for which students are eligible.

 - Tuition and fees differ more across sectors than room and board and other components of student budgets.
 As a result, while the average in-state published tuition and fee price at public four-year institutions is 2.7 times as high as the price at public two-year colleges, the total student budget is only 1.4 times as high.